rmcconke/ml-turbulence-benchmark/README.md

 3. Upload your `test` subdirectory to [figshare](https://figshare.com/).
 4. Create a pull request for this git repo
 5. The benchmark steward (currently, Ryley McConkey) will evaluate your predictions, and update the leaderboard accordingly.

+For more information, please see this YouTube video on how to submit to the leaderboard.